 The GDPR sets out detailed requirements for companies and organisations on collecting, storing and managing personal data.
-It applies both to European organisations that process personal data of individuals in the EU, and to organisations outside the EU that target people living in the EU.
+It applies both to European organisations that process personal data of individuals in the EU (In this case, the 28 EU member states plus Iceland, Liechtenstein and Norway.), and to organisations outside the EU that target people living in the EU.

 When does the General Data Protection Regulation (GDPR) apply?